fosslk/Campus-Club/Women-In-Foss/UWU.md

 ## How to join?

 - Go to [@form](https://bit.ly/32Ho81v)
-- Fill the Form Submit it
+- Fill the Form and Submit it

 ## Links